Full Truck Load (FTL) vs Less Than Truck Load (LTL)

 - Shipment size: You have fewer than 10 cubic metres.

-- Budget: You need to minimise freight cost.
+- Budget: You need to minimise freight cost per unit.

-- Flexibility: Your deadline is 2–5 days, not overnight.
+- Flexibility: Your deadline allows 2–5 days or more.

 - Frequency: You ship occasionally, not regularly.